kaizendesu/mckusick/init.md

 	 * 	     section, to set pcpu->ipending (etc...) properly, we
 	 *	     must be able to get the icu lock, so it can't be
 	 *	     under witness.
+	 *
+	 * Initializes turnstiles and major mutexes in the system and
+	 * proc0.
 	 */
 	mutex_init();
 	mtx_init(&icu_lock, "icu", NULL, MTX_SPIN | MTX_NOWITNESS);